 FWAS also has use of a 36 acre property about 100 miles WSW of downtown Ft.
 Worth, that formerly was used by the UNT astronomy department.
 FWAS now has free use and development of the property.
 Our "Ed Calvert" 19.5 inch equatorial newtonian telescope is now housed permanently at this location and will be in its own observatory building.

 NOTE: Overnight camping IS ALLOWED at this site.
 However, there is no running water or plumbed restrooms at this site.
-USB, 12VDC, and 115VAC Solar Power electricity is now available, and an indoor solar powered composting toilet is coming soon.
+USB, 12VDC, and 115VAC Solar Power electricity is now available, and an indoor solar powered composting toilet is on site.

 (refresh page to rotate through photos)